 The term "assault" covers everything from a mere threat to cause someone imminent bodily injury up to aggravated assaults involving weapons and serious injury.
 The punishment for conviction of an assault can range depending on the facts from a ticket or misdemeanor up to a first-degree felony.
 There are legal defenses that may apply to your case so you will want the help of a veteran criminal defense attorney.
 You should not assume that the police or district attorneys will see that your case was self-defense.

 The legal system can be difficult to navigate without a veteran attorney.
-Contact the Weathers Law Firm by email or calling for a free and confidential initial consultation.
+Contact me by email or calling for a free and confidential initial consultation.